-Candidates will complete a minimum of 1000 hours of field experience with at least 450 hours in a preschool to grade 12 school and/or district level setting providing pupil services.
-Candidates must work in multiple public school settings to be determined in collaboration with the candidate, field supervisor, and university supervisor.
+Candidates will complete a minimum of 1000 hours of field experience including at least 450 hours in public pre-schools, elementary schools, middle schools, high schools, district level and alternative schools.
+Candidates must work in multiple public school levels and the distribution of hours should be decided in collaboration with the candidate, field supervisor, and university supervisor.

 The school social work program assigns qualified field supervisors.
-Qualifications for field supervisors must include, but are not limited to, a Pupil Personnel Services Credential (PPSC) in school social work.
-PPSC candidates should have a broad base of experiences including but not limited to: families and students identified as eligible for Free and Reduced Priced Meals, English Language Learners, Homeless, Foster Youth, Students in need of Special Education and Section 504 plans, students who have been expelled from school, sexual minority youth, and students with mental health needs.
+Qualifications for field supervisors must include, but are not limited to, a Pupil Personnel Services Credential in School Social Work.
+PPS School Social Work (PPS/SSW) candidates should have a broad base of experiences including but not limited to: families and students identified as eligible for Free and Reduced Priced Meals, English Language Learners, Homeless, Foster Youth, Students in need of Special Education and Section 504 plans, students who have been expelled from school, sexual minority youth (LGBTQ+), and students with mental health needs.
 The program should provide the candidate with direct contact with students and families that is sufficient to demonstrate competency in the School Social Work Performance Expectations.